 Our already vulnerable service-users are now facing even greater challenges as we all get through the Covid19 crisis together.

 We have understandably seen a huge increase in referrals of people needing food.
-We would usually -30 new referrals each month.
+We would usually receive 25-30 new referrals each month.
 Since March 13th, when we suspended our lunch service in the kitchen, we have received 93 new referrals.
 This is in addition to around 120 people who were already on service with us.
 By far the majority have a detectable viral load and a low CD4 count, potentially making them more vulnerable to severe illness if they do catch Covid19.

 Many are living with other health conditions such as cancer, heart disease and diabetes.
 Nearly all are self-isolating and not able to go shopping.
-Even if they had the income and the technology to access online they would not be able to get delivery slots.
+Even if they had the income and the technology to access online shopping they would not be able to get delivery slots.
 Many are experiencing heightened fear and anxiety in addition to physical health issues.
 For some these days are an unwelcome reminder of the early days of the Aids pandemic, and the trauma of that time.
 For many people these are very frightening times.

 We have been overwhelmed by the fantastic response of our Food Chain volunteers as we have introduced the new ‘shop and deliver’ service.